ropensci/roweb3/content/blog/2022-07-12-evaluating-github-activity-for-contributors/index.md

 ### How it helps

-It's direct information from maintainers on what they expect from contributions, so it can only be useful to be aware of it!
+It's direct information from maintainers on what they expect from contributions, so it can help guide you in how to make contributions and what kind of contributions are welcome.

 ## Look at latest code activity

 On the GitHub repository homepage you can find the time since the latest commit on the default branch.
-In the branches page, see for instance <https://github.com/ropensci/readODS/branches>, you might see there's code activity in another branch.
+In the branches page you might see there's code activity in another branch (see for instance <https://github.com/ropensci/readODS/branches>).
-In the releases tab, see for instance <https://github.com/ropensci/magick/releases> you can see how old the latest released version is, and whether there's a regularity in releases.
+In the releases tab you can see how old the latest released version is, and whether there's a regularity in releases (see for instance <https://github.com/ropensci/magick/releases>).

 ### How it helps